-We are looking for the space in which the structure is formed by its past and its future.
-A formulation of our visions and desires as humans to meet the unknown, in this case we search through the language of digital and its materialization in 3D.
+Future skins is an investigation about wearable 3D printed structures, integrated in garments, in such a way that they can create a symbiotic process of transformation of form between the wearer movements and the structure.
+This research is part of a serie along the theme of FUTURE SKINS: READY FOR THE BETWEEN.
+Between what is no longer and what is not yet.
+A formulation of our desires as humans to envision our future evolution.
+We are imagining the space in which the structure is formed by its past and its future, through the language of digital technologies and its materialization in 3D.
 Technically, the fundamental part of the research are the Mechanics studies about how to connect the 3D structure to the body so that the body becomes the motor triggering the interaction of the modules without using electronics.
 The body itself is the engine of the wearable structure, who controls the wearable and not the other way around.
 (Creating robots that do not need electricity) It is a study on the materialization of movement.

 This collaboration between the italian artist and physical interaction designer Paola Tognazzi Drake and Mexican expert 3D modeler Jonathan Ramírez Díaz de León aims to promote how wearable technology can be implemented in everyday life and how, for that to be possible, it’s necessary to design, thinking about the ergonomy of the body, the movement dynamics and natural mechanics without skipping fundamental steps in the analysis (a problem that instead can happen when using electronics).
 For the 3D printing of the prototypes we are collaborating with the expert Gianluca Pugliese and his 3D printers (WASP).